 Tokunbo is an alumnus of the IHT executive program at INSEAD Business School, France.
 He has a certificate in health economics from Oxford University and also holds a NEBOSH certification in Oil and Gas Health and safety.

-He is a member of the Chartered Insurance Institute of London, Royal society of Public health, America Quality Society, Nigerian Medical Association and the Medical and Dental Council of Nigeria
+He is a member of the Chartered Insurance Institute of London, Royal society of Public health, America Quality Society, Nigerian Medical Association and the Medical and Dental Council of Nigeria.